Segments API

 `GET /v1/segments` returns saved definitions.
 Item endpoints let integrations inspect, update, or delete one saved segment.

-`POST /v1/segments` persists a definition in the workspace.
-Use it when you want the segment to appear in Mailrith and be reused later.
+`POST /v1/segments` saves a definition in the workspace.
+Use this endpoint when you want the segment to appear in Mailrith and be reused later.

 `POST /v1/segments/preview` evaluates an unsaved definition and returns preview information.
-Use preview when an external builder wants to show counts before saving or when a migration wants to confirm a rule behaves as expected.
+Use preview when an external builder needs to show counts before saving or when a migration needs to confirm that a rule behaves as expected.
+When you preview an edit to an existing segment, include `current_segment_id` so Mailrith can warn about circular segment references before you save.

 Related OpenAPI operation groups: